mlgym/mlgym/ML_BOARD.md

 ### Experiment Analysis

 Navigate to a specific experiment ID to analyze its configurations and observe live developments of metrics, loss, batches, and epochs.
-You can select and download a specific checkpoint and other picked files for further examination or external reference..
+You can select and download a specific checkpoint and other picked files for further examination or external reference.
 Here, you can also access information regarding the environment and hardware settings under which the experiment was executed.

 This comprehensive experiment analysis functionality within `ml_board` empowers users to extract valuable insights, inspect detailed configurations, and download pertinent files for a thorough examination and reproducibility of the experiment's outcomes.